Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/dev-reg.md

 no_version: true
 ---

 Anyone that wants to access the {{site.konnect_short_name}} Dev Portal needs to register as a Developer for that specific Dev Portal, including {{site.konnect_short_name}} admins.
 This means that admins will have separate credentials for [Konnect](https://cloud.konghq.com/) and the Dev Portal.

-All Developer registrations are either manually approved by {{site.konnect_short_name}} service admins and organization admins, or your or automatically approved by configuring your [auto approve settings](/konnect/dev-portal/access-and-approval/auto-approve-devs-apps/).
+All Developer registrations are either manually approved by {{site.konnect_short_name}} admins, or automatically approved by configuring your [auto-approve settings](/konnect/dev-portal/access-and-approval/auto-approve-devs-apps/).

-This doc will cover:
+This doc covers:

 * [How to Register as a Developer](#register)
 * [Account Management](#manage)